mlesniak/mlesniak.github.io/content/post/contact.md

 title: Contact
 ---

 Interested in discussions?
 Curious about my other projects?
-You can contact me on
+Simply use one of the following channels to get in touch with me...

 - [GitHub](https://github.com/mlesniak)</li>
 - [Email](mailto:mail@mlesniak.com)</li>